-The apartment is equipped with a kitchen that has a stove with oven, refrigerator, coffee maker, toaster, kettle, and dining table with chairs.
+The house is in the heart of Solingen in a quiet yet central area.
+On the upper floor of a two family house lies the 80 m ² apartment., key advantages: comfortable, bright, nice views, 1 living/family room, , fully equipped kitchen, upgraded interiors, clean, well furnished, very comfortable, makes you feel at home, bright and inviting, There is parking in front of the house available for this object, The apartment is equipped with a kitchen that has a stove with oven, refrigerator, coffee maker, toaster, kettle, and dining table with chairs.
 After the kitchen is the living room with LCD - Cable / TV, radio, couch, chairs and cabinets.
 Two bedrooms with wardrobes, one with additional sofa bed.
 The bathroom is spacious with double sinks, bath with shower and toilet.
 This apartment can accommodate up to 5 people.
 Parking is available at the house.

 Location Cologne/Bonn Airport: This unit is located conveniently near Cologne/Bonn Airport.
 From Cologne/Bonn Airport the distance to the unit at Kullerstr.
 80, 42651 Solingen is about 41 km (25.6 miles), approximately a 33 minutes drive by car.
 In addition, there are good public transportation options available for Solingen, in case you don't want to rent a car.
 At the top of this page is also a map with the exact location of the object.

-Rate Summary: starting prices from USD $77-$99 for 2 persons.
+Rate Summary: starting prices from USD $67-$184 for 2 persons.

 Location Description: Location: You can get around easily on foot and reach the supermarket, snacks, restaurants, bakeries and the pedestrian area.

 More travel info about Solingen: If you swear by the German knives in your kitchen, then perhaps you should consider a trip to Solingen, North Rhine-Westfalia.
 This so-called "City of Blades" has a long and distinguished history of knife and sword making, and today it is home of the world-renowned companies of Henckels and Wuesthof.
 Although the first official reference to Solingen dates from the 1000s, the history of this area as a center for blacksmith smelters stretches back 2,000 years.
 Unfortunately, few pre-World War II period buildings remain in Solingen.
 In 1944, a fire storm started by a British bombing attack resulted in the old town being completely destroyed.
 Nonetheless, there are still some interesting sites to visit here, including the German Blade Museum and a botanical garden.
 Also, the Muengsten Bridge, which connects Solingen with its neighboring town of Remschied, is the highest railroad bridge in Germany.
 Schloss Burg is worth seeing as well.
 Completed in 1914, it is the largest reconstructed castle in North Rhine-Westphalia.
 It also contains the Memorial for Deportation and the Memorial of the German Eastern Provinces, which are commemorated by church bells that once hung in churches in Koenigsburg and Breslau.
 Once you are done seeing the sites in Solingen, consider catching a train to the nearby cities of Wuppertal and Cologne.